codingk8/wildcircus/README.md

-# The Wild circus 🎪 project
+# The Wild circus project  🎪

-## This project was my very first HTML | CSS | JS project, the one that got me into my coding bootcamp
+## This project was my very first coding project, the one that got me into my bootcamp

 ##### Everything was brand new and thrilling.
 It was a lot of fun to do!

 ## Screenshot + link to hosted demo website

+---

 <p align="center"><a href="https://codingk8.github.io/wildcircus/"><img src="https://github.com/codingk8/wildcircus/blob/master/images/wildcircus1650.png" alt="Wild circus ReadMe screan copy")</a></p>